mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _initialData:

-- ``initialData``: Optional array of documents.
+- ``initialData``: Optional array of one or more `collectionData`_ objects.
 Data that should exist in collections before each test case is executed.

-  If set, the array should contain at least one document.
-The structure of each document is defined in `collectionData`_.
   Before each test and for each `collectionData`_, the test runner MUST drop the collection and insert the specified documents (if any) using a "majority" write concern.
 If no documents are specified, the test runner MUST create the collection with a "majority" write concern.

 .. _tests:

-- ``tests``: Required array of documents.
+- ``tests``: Required array of one or more `test`_ objects.
 List of test cases to be executed independently of each other.

-  The array should contain at least one document.
-The structure of each document is defined in `test`_.

 runOnRequirement